 Probate refers to the legal process of verifying the authenticity of a deceased person’s will.
 In simple terms, it is the process wherein a court of law declares whether a given will is valid or not.
-Probate also includes the administration of estate without a will.
+Probate also includes the administration of an estate without a will.

 California probate court decides if a will is valid or not.
 If someone contests the will, it is the probate court’s responsibility to authenticate it and verify the mental stability of the person who signed it.
 The court also decides who gets what, either based on the will or based on intestate succession laws.

 After a person dies, the probate court assigns whoever the will names executor to regulate the process of probate.
 In cases where the will is absent, the probate court appoints an administrator to act as a personal representative.
 If the deceased had any kind of debts, the court may decide to collect their assets to pay off the debts.
 The probate court also orders the distribution of assets belonging to the estate to any legal heirs or proper beneficiaries.

 A deceased person who left behind an estate is called a “decedent.”
 Their estate is called the decedent’s estate.
 A decedent who dies with a will is known as a “testator.”
 Usually, a testator allocates the fiduciary duty of initiating the probate process to an executor in the will.
 The executor is normally the person filing a petition for probate.
 If no executor is mentioned, the court appoints one.